ms-jpq/chadtree/docs/CONFIGURATION.md

 #### `chadtree_settings.options.follow`

-CHADTree will highlight currently open file.
+CHADTree will highlight currently open file, and open all its parents.

 **default:**